croberts/croberts.github.io/style_guide.md

 # UNDERTAKERS

-Undertakers are monsters you hire to work at the Nausoleum.
+Undertakers are horror / fantasy **monsters** you hire to work at the Nausoleum.
 The player has a list of undertakers on the left side of the screen.
 Undertakers are drag-and-drop, and come to life on drop.
-Most of them are horror fantasy monsters.

 ![](Attachments/skelly_arm.png)